Poppy: High and Dry by Radiohead

 “You’re not allowed to narrate in your awful British accent.”

 “If it happens, it happens.”
-He gives me a quick peck on the forehead.
+He drops a kiss on my temple.

 “Don’t bring Taylor along to film it.”